automatika-robotics/kompass/docs/why.md

 Kompass core algorithms are implemented in modern C++ for maximum performance and efficiency.
 Designed with real-time robotics in mind, it makes full use of multi-threaded CPU execution and GPU acceleration to parallelize compute-heavy tasks like planning, control and map updates.

 The GPU support in Kompass is built using SYCL.
-Unlike other solutions that rely on vendor-specific GPU APIs (e.g. CUDA for Nvidia), Kompass is the <span class="text-primary-strong">first navigation framework to support cross-GPU acceleration</span>.
+Unlike other solutions that rely on vendor-specific GPU APIs (e.g. CUDA for Nvidia), Kompass is the <span class="text-red-strong">first navigation framework to support cross-GPU acceleration</span>.
 This means it can target any SYCL-compliant GPU, including those from Nvidia, AMD, Intel, and others—without requiring device-specific modifications.

 While the performance-critical core runs in C++, Kompass offers a clean Python API combining the speed of native code with the ease of Python development.